-Not
+Expected to Not Expected

-Vesting Date Expected to Vest Expected to Vest Total
+Vesting Date Vest to Vest Total

 January 1, 2015 276 276

-January 1, 2016 111 111 222
+January 1, 2016 - 222 222

 January 1, 2017 192 - 192

 Phantom Stock Plan

 The 2007 Program authorizes the grant of phantom stock units to the extent provided for in the Company's employment agreements with such senior executives.
 Each phantom stock unit entitles the recipient to receive a share of common stock at the individual's termination of employment or any other future date specified in the applicable employment agreement.
 Phantom stock units participate in dividend distribution on the same basis as the Company's common stock and Class B common stock.
 Dividend equivalents are issued in the form of additional units of phantom stock.
 The phantom stock units are fully vested at all times.